How to Tell if Carbon Monoxide is Present in Your Home

 Step 1 - Inspect the High-risk Areas

 Because of carbon monoxide's nature, it is very difficult to detect.
+There are a few ways, however, to try.
 You can take the first step by looking for some of the factors that lead to carbon monoxide emissions.

 Step 2 - Examine the Symptoms

 This is another reason why most people do not make the connection with carbon monoxide.
-If all the members of the household have similar symptoms, and feel better when they are away from home, this could be an indication of carbon monoxide inside.
+Its symptoms are just too similar to symptoms of other, more common issues.
+If all of the members of the household have similar symptoms at the same time, and feel better when they are away from home, however, this could be an indication of carbon monoxide inside.
 Look for other signs in your home that can indicate risk factors.

 Step 3 - Look Around Your Home

-Excessive moisture on windows and walls, especially if they are close to a fuel-burning appliance, is also an indicator.
-However, the condensation could also be the result of excessive moisture in your home, so you need to rule out other possibilities before you can conclude that it is a carbon monoxide leak.
+Excessive moisture on windows and walls, especially if they are close to a fuel-burning appliance, is also an indicator of the presence of carbon monoxide in your home.
+However, the condensation could also be the result of excessive moisture in your home, so you need to rule out other possibilities before you can definitively conclude that it is a carbon monoxide leak.

 If you have a pilot light on your gas stove, observe it for inconsistencies.
-If it continually goes out, it could be malfunctioning and emitting carbon monoxide.
-If the flames and pilot light on your gas stove are always blue and they are turning yellow, have it checked out.
-Be alert and on the watch for the smell of natural gas when you turn on a fuel-burning appliance.
-If there is a buildup of soot or chalk-like powder in your chimney or fireplace vent, get a professional to come and clean it.
+If the pilot light on your stove continually goes out, it could be malfunctioning and emitting carbon monoxide.
+If the flames and pilot light on your gas stove are always blue and they are turning yellow, have it checked out by a professional as soon as possible, especially if you do not have a carbon monoxide detector.

 Step 4 - Remedial Measures